ChristCoin7/christcoin/README.md

  - Every block to retarget difficulty with Kimotos Gravity Well algorithm

-For more information, as well as an immediately useable, binary version of the ThePandacoin client sofware, see http://www.thepandacoin.com
+For more information, as well as an immediately useable, binary version of the christcoin client sofware, see http://www.christco.in

 License
 -------

-ThePandacoin is released under the terms of the MIT license.
+christcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.